jesus-morales-souhail/stochastic-dark-energy-ou/stochastic_dark_energy.md

 ### 7.3 Implications for Quantum Gravity and Information-Theoretic Models

-The finite-information stochastic framework, in its current OU/QNM formulation, is ruled out by DESI DR2.
-Models that postulate spacetime as emergent from a discrete information network (e.g., causal sets, spin networks, or holographic entanglement) must be compatible with the observed smoothness of the vacuum.
+Within the framework of the OU/QNM stochastic model, our null result places a phenomenological constraint: any model of this class must have an amplitude \(\sigma_X < 1.5 \times 10^{-4}\) to be compatible with DESI DR2 data.
+This applies to models that postulate spacetime as emergent from a discrete information network (e.g., causal sets, spin networks, or holographic entanglement) if they predict stochastic fluctuations of the dark energy density at BAO scales.

-Specifically, any such model must ensure that fluctuations in \(\Omega_\Lambda\) are suppressed by a factor of at least \(10^{-4}\) relative to the background.
-This places a severe constraint on the "granularity scale" of spacetime: the discrete elements must be either extremely small or arranged in a rigid topological phase that decouples from the local metric.

-The decisive test for any residual granularity will require the \(>20\) redshift bins of Euclid DR1.
-With its improved statistical power, Euclid could detect fluctuations with \(\sigma_X > 1 \times 10^{-5}\) if they exist.
-Until then, DESI DR2 provides the strongest constraint on stochastic dark energy and serves as a benchmark for future models.
+We emphasize that this constraint is specific to the model tested here and does not constitute a general test of quantum gravity.
+It is a phenomenological upper limit that future models must respect if they predict fluctuations in the same observable channel.

 ---

 ### 7.4 Connection to Varying Fundamental Constants